DLNinja/Neural-Networks-From-Scratch/README.md

 <h1> Putting it all together</h1>

 In this section I'll show how all the information above is implemented in code, using python.
-Some things are different from the usual approach because I tried not to rely too much on other projects.
+Some things are different from the usual approach because I tried not to rely too much on others implementation.

 ---